 Spiced Lentil Soup with Roasted Beets & Delicata Squash

 This is one of my favorite soups.
 Based with creamy coconut milk, red lentils mingle with roasted beets and caramelized delicata squash.
 Spiced with tantalizing aromatics like cardamom, cinnamon, and nutmeg.
-NOTES: Feel free to leave out the beets if you’re anti-beets.
+Notes: Feel free to leave out the beets if you’re anti-beets.
 Any lentil can be used to the cooking time may need to be increased if not using red lentils.
-Adapted from The Sprouted Kitchen.

 - 2 medium whole beets, scrubbed and ends trimmed